 The company continues to consider the impact of Brexit and European disruption (war in Ukraine) on its business, but for now, existing laws and trading arrangements are not impacted, noting the company does not buy or sell gas.
-Due to the nature of the company, which has no employees and is not a trading business, the covid-19 virus pandemic has no impact on the company.
-Inflation has no impact on the business, as the raising of new debt is not anticipated within the foreseeable future.
-Further details of these factors can be found in the Annual Report of NGNH
+Inflation has little impact on the business, as the raising of new debt is not anticipated within the foreseeable future following the raising of £300.0m on 2nd June 2023, this being a 10 year fixed rate bond with an interest rate of 6.125%.
+Further details of these factors can be found in the Annual Report of NGNH.

 The directors expect the future prospects of the company to be consistent with performance shown within this Annual Report and accounts.
 From 1 April 2021, the RIIO-GD2 price control period commenced, which gives the group of which the company is a member security over regulated revenue until 31 March 2026.
 Further going concern details can be found within the Directors' report.
-There are no material post balance sheet events, even with consideration of the impact of the covid-19 virus pandemic, Brexit, European disruption (war in Ukraine) and inflation.